-Parameter Declaration Data Type Memory Area Description DB_NUMBER INPUT WORD ,, , , , , Number of the DB to be deleted RET_VAL OUTPUT INT I, Q, M, D, L Error information
+Parameter Declaration Data Type Memory Area Description DB_NUMBER INPUT WORD I, Q, M, D, L, constant Number of the DB to be deleted RET_VAL OUTPUT INT I, Q, M, D, L Error information

 Error Code (W#16#) Explanation 0000 No error occurred.
 8091 SFC 23 calls were nested and the maximum nesting level of the CPU used was exceeded.
-8092 The "delete DB" function cannot be executed currently because The "compress user memory" function is currently active. • You are copying the DB to be deleted from the CPU to an offline project.
+8092 The "delete DB" function cannot be executed currently because The "compress user memory" function is currently active.
+You are copying the DB to be deleted from the CPU to an offline project.
 The H CPU is running coupling or update functions.
 WinAC Software CPU has detected an error in the operating system of the computer where WinAC is installed 80A1 Error in the input parameter DB_NUMBER: the actual parameter selected • Is 0.
 Is greater than the maximum permitted DB number for the CPU used.
-80B1 The DB with the specified number does not exist on the CPU.
-80B2 The DB with the specified number created using the keyword UNLINKED.
-80B3 The DB is on a flash card.
+80B1 The DB with the specified number is not in the work memory of the CPU.
+80B2 The DB with the specified number created using the keyword UNLINKED. (for S7-400 only) 80B3 The DB is on a flash card.
 80B4 The DB cannot be deleted.
 Possible causes: It belongs to an F-program. • It is an instance DB of a block for S7 communication (only for S7-400).
 It is a technology DB.
 80C1 The "Delete DB" function cannot be executed at this time due to a temporary resource bottleneck.
-8хуу General error information, see Evaluating Errors with Output Parameter RET_VAL
+8xyy General error information, see Evaluating Errors with the Output Parameter RET_VAL